NBISweden/Knox-ePouta/reports/tryggve.md

 | epouta        | 0              | 3                |       |
 | epouta1-mm2 * | 1              | 2                | epouta nodes first in the slurm listing |
 | epouta2-mm1 * | 2              | 1                | epouta nodes first in the slurm listing |

+Moreover, when a task from the workflow only requires one node, we were interested in finding out if the first node on the slurm partition matters (marked with * in the above table).

 # Cancer Analysis Workflow